fluxio/flux-sdk-js/docs/tutorial/Chapter-3.md

 }
 ```

-Finally, we need to modify fetchProjects so it clears and rebuilds the list of cells whenever the project changes (including when it first loads):
+Finally, we need to modify `fetchProjects` so it clears and rebuilds the list of cells whenever the project changes (including when it first loads):

+{% label %}js/index.js{% endlabel %}
 ```js
 function fetchProjects() {
   // get the user's projects from flux (returns a promise)